Do you want to learn Aikido forms, develop power, fast-track your skills, and gain valuable experience on your path to mastery?

-  All of the basic techniques of Aikido need to be practised thousands of times in order to truly master them.
+The basic techniques of Aikido need to be practiced thousands of times in order to truly master them.
 Repetition is the only way to get good at anything... right?

-the balance and weight distributed evenly or even on the back foot.
+Other styles have balance and weight distributed evenly or on the back foot.

 Personally, I have made an intense study of Aikido for over 30 years.
 I have also looked at, in depth, the principles, that run through all defence systems.

 My Aikido First Aid Kit ebook teaches you how to prevent and treat Aikido injuries.
-It gives you the tools you need to help you stay on the fast track to Aikido mastery.
-PLUS you'll get 6 FREE BONUS ebooks...
+It gives you the tools to stay healthy.
+PLUS FREE BONUS ebooks.